davglass/yui-repl/README.md

 # YUI REPL

-A NodeJS REPL environment reloaded with a Y variable populated by a YUI sandbox.
+A NodeJS REPL environment preloaded with a Y variable populated by a YUI sandbox.

 ## Install